 mid-April, 2018 At least five student peers send individual letters to faculty, board and acting-president Bishop Dunlop with known factual inaccuracies concerning the ULS Student Statement Concerning Racism.
 These peers chose to engage the faculty and board privately rather than having a public conversation with their peers.
 It is concerning…Read more

-April 13, 2018 Bishop Dunlop reflects upon racism in public post but does not reference the statements he’s made for which he is being called to right confession.
+April 13, 2018 Bishop Dunlop reflects upon racism in a public post but does not reference the statements he’s made for which he is being called to right confession.
 No proper confession has been made.
-His public statement may be found here: https://unitedlutheranseminary.edu/weekly-presidential-update-4-13/ This announcement is part of the timeline of…Read more
+His public statement may be found here: https://unitedlutheranseminary.edu/weekly-presidential-update-4-13/ As of July 2018 many complaints against…Read more

 Rev. Davenport Addresses Bishop Eaton and the Domestic Mission Unit